mqqz/fatoora-rs/docs/development/index.md

 Notes for contributors and maintainers.
 End-user usage is documented in the Guides.

+## Why
+This project exists because the official SDK and documentation were not meeting day-to-day needs.
+Common tasks felt harder than they should be: the API surface was inconsistent, error handling was unclear, and examples rarely matched real workflows.
+Fatoora started as an effort to build a clean, predictable SDK with solid defaults, thorough tests, and bindings that behave the same across languages.

+We prioritize:
+- A small, well-typed core API with explicit errors.
+- A stable FFI layer for bindings and long-term compatibility.
+- Docs and examples that reflect the actual behavior, not just happy paths.

+## Quick Start
+There are two main ways to use `fatoora-rs`:
+- **CLI**: Best for quick validation, local workflows, and CI scripts.
+See the Guides for install and usage examples.
+- **Library**: Use the Rust crate directly, or use language bindings that wrap the shared FFI.
+This is the right choice for integrating into applications or services.

 ## Build the FFI shared library
 ```bash
 cargo build -p fatoora-ffi --release